n4kack/LCD-show-kali/README.md

   ```sudo ./LCD7C-show```<br><br><br>
 If you need to switch back to the traditional HDMI display<br>
   ```sudo ./LCD-hdmi```<br>

+Cross everything and hope for the best, coz i have no idea if this will work either <br>

 Wait a few minutes,the system will restart automaticall , enjoy with your LCD.
 -------------------------------------------------------------------------------